Stuwert/blog/src/posts/one-dont-go-wide-or-deep.md

 If you're employed, you really should try to spend close to 4 hours a day (early in your career!) coding.
 Ideally it should be on specific problems that you can solve (code katas or other challenges will do) but ones that stretch you.
 Again, an employer will really help here, but even if you don't have one, the goal isn't necessarily to learn the hot new technology, or do something fancy.
 I've found in my career that problems will often become the most interesting to me right as they become the most useful.

 The goal is like exercise, do something that pushes you just a bit, but not so much you hurt yourself.
 This is in direct contrast to advice that teaches you to learn a specific language or a variety.
 I mostly don't like it because I find long lists (without priorities) incredibly stressful and not all that useful towards doing the thing of learning.
-Solving one problem, at a time for a set

 ### Resources

-- Codepen
-- Code katas
-- Exorcism
-- Front end Masters
+Early on in code bootcamp, I'd pick pretty simple UI on sites like Dribbble and try to replicate them to my best ability, or maybe do a couple of Code Katas.
+Though, it's really best to try to solve real problems that interest you.
+Doing mock work can only take you so far, as the types of problems you'll run into there are often not all that useful to what you're currently trying to accomplish.

+I've tended to dislike most tutorials, but [Front-end Masters](https://frontendmasters.com) generally has some of the widest depth and breadth of entry-level (and further) content that I've found.

 ## 2. Find a Community of People To Give You Feedback